Tree House Education & Accessories Ltd Directors Report.

 TRANSFER OF AMOUNTS TO INVESTOR EDUCATION AND PROTECTION FUND

-Pursuant to the provisions of the Investor Education Protection Fund (Uploading of Information regarding unpaid and unclaimed amounts lying with companies) Rules, 2012, the Company has already filed the necessary form and uploaded the details of unpaid and unclaimed amounts lying with the Company, as on the date of last AGM (i.e. September 25,2015), with Ministry of Corporate Affairs.
+Pursuant to the provisions of the Investor Education Protection Fund (Uploading of Information regarding unpaid and unclaimed amounts lying with companies) Rules, 2012, the Company has already filed the necessary forms and uploaded the details of unpaid and unclaimed amounts lying with the Company, as on the date of last AGM (i.e. September 26,2016), with Ministry of Corporate Affairs.

 Your company has not issued equity shares with differential rights as to dividend, voting or otherwise;

-Your Company did not allot any equity share as sweat equity shares.
+Your Company did not a I lota ny equity share as sweat equity shares.
 Therefore, no disclosures as required under Rule 8 (13) of Companies (Share Capital and Debentures) Rules, 2014;

 Your Directors take this opportunity to thank the government, regulatory bodies and shareholders for their consistent support and also place on record appreciation to the contribution made by Companys staff and teachers at all levels, without whom the Company would not achieved the desired growth.
 The Directors also commend the continuing commitment and dedication of the employees at all levels which has been critical for the Companys growth.
 The Directors lookforward to their continued support in future.